Freemovers

 - a student, who is in the first semester of study and who previously studied at a different school attaches the Transcript of Records or the supplement to the diploma from the preceding studies.

-Criteria for the selection of candidates
+Criteria for the selection of candidates:

-- priority is given to students of master's and bachelor's programmes
+- the year of study of the student – priority is given to students of master's and bachelor's programmes

-- priority is given to students who are going for a placement abroad for the first time
+- previous placements abroad in programmes administered by CZS – priority is given to students who are going for a placement abroad for the first time

 Top ▲